 Shift the thermostat to “on” from “auto” to force the fan to function.
 If the fan comes on, power is working correctly, but if it doesn’t, your furnace may not be getting power.

 Each furnace has a power switch (similar to a light switch) either on the furnace or on a wall close by.
-Flip the switch and wait two minutes to see if the furnace starts working.
+Flip the switch and wait two minutes to see if it turns the furnace on.
 Also make sure all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage